 45 CFR 92.42(b) - Length of retention period.
 (1) Except as otherwise provided, records must be retained for three years from the starting date of any PHS funded award.
 (2) If any litigation, claim, negotiation, audit or other action involving the records has been started before the expiration of the 3-year period, the records must be retained until completion of the action and resolution of all issues which arise from it, or until the end of the regular 3-year period, whichever is later.
-(3) To avoid duplicate records which are continuously needed for joint use.
+(3) To avoid duplicate recordkeeping, awarding agencies may make special arrangements with grantees and subrecipients to retain any records which are continuously needed for joint use.
 The awarding agency will request transfer of records to its custody when it determines that the records possess long-term retention value.
 When the records are transferred to or maintained by the federal agency, the 3-year retention requirement is not applicable to the grantee or subrecipien